Two Crossings of the Katy Railway

 headquarters in Texas and it did not have a Texas railroad charter from the

 Legislature.
-Ironically, neither did the Katy!
+Ironically, the Katy also lacked

-An 1870 Texas law had authorized the Katy to rely on its Kansas charter
+An 1870 Texas law had authorized the Katy to rely on its Kansas charter for

-border with Mexico.
+added to the Texas Constitution in 1876.
 Gould's argument for building south from Denison (not that he needed one) would be that he was merely following the

 making speeches to their constituents at each town's celebration of new MP